jalilian/EASF/Mozambique/README.md

 |Zambezia| 105,008 | 16 | 5,110,787 |

 ## Sampling program
+The sampling plan so far has been executed according to the following table:

 |Province|District|Collection Method|Number of sampling locations|Collection months|
 | ---- | ---------- | ----- |  ----- | ---- |